What is a Felony Conviction in the United States?

 we want justice - what is a felony conviction in the united states - the felons guide to finding jobs, housing, and hope

-Arguably the harshest punishment for a felony are the social repercussions.
-Job hunting and housing will be difficult for anyone with a prior conviction.
-Society does not want to trust someone with work or rental property if the government has deemed them dangerous.
-The worst part of applying for a job or apartment is having to check the box asking if “you are a convicted felon.”
-That single designation eliminates most applications from ever getting through to the interview stage where someone would be able to tell their story.
+The worst part of applying for a job or apartment is checking the box asking if “you are a convicted felon.”
+That single designation eliminates most applications from ever getting through to the interview stage, where someone would be able to tell their story.

 What are Examples of a Felony?

 Consider this situation of a drug arrest.
-First, the arresting officer will determine how much of the illegal substance you have on your person when being arrested.
+First, the arresting officer will determine how much of the illegal substance you have on your person when arrested.
 If it is above a certain level for that state, they will have to charge you with a felony.

-Second, they will consider the location (are you near a school or rehab center), age of participants (if you are near someone under 18), and other mitigating circumstances like if you have a lengthy arrest record or there are also property crimes.
-Then they will consider if you have enough illegal substances to be considered for sale.
+Second, they will consider the location (are you near a school or rehab center), age of participants (if you are near someone under 18), and other mitigating circumstances like if you have a lengthy arrest record or if there are also property crimes.
+Then, they will consider if you have enough illegal substances to be considered for sale.

 Felony Drug Possession Example:

+Think about what is a crime conviction in this example.
 Walter is walking down a street in front of a school after hours.
 The local police know this is a known location for drug crimes.
 He is wearing a backpack and is observed passing small baggies to cars that stop.
 Police stop Walter and discover a large amount of heroin in his pack as well as rolled-up bills of money.
 They charge Walter with felony drug possession and intent to sell/distribute, a crime punishable with severe consequences.

 Another example is felony assault.
 By itself, assault is usually defined as the intent to enter into a conflict and follow through with violence.
-The officer will use their discretion by measuring how much harm was done to the victim.
+The officer will use discretion by measuring how much harm was done to the victim.
 It becomes aggravated when there is a weapon involved or intent to commit a serious crime like rape.
 Officers will also consider if the victim is “worthy of special protection” under the law.

 Aggravated Assault Example: